Jamison Crowder Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Crowder put up zero receiving yards in one career matchup, 36.5 fewer than his over/under for Sunday's game.
+- Against the Buccaneers, Crowder racked up zero receiving yards in one career matchup, 33.5 fewer than his over/under for Sunday's game.

-- Crowder did not have a touchdown catch in that game against the Buccaneers.

 - Note: Crowder's stats vs. Buccaneers date back to 2016.

-- The 259.6 yards per game the Buccaneers are giving up through the air makes them the NFL's 24th-ranked pass defense.
+- The Buccaneers are conceding 259.6 passing yards per game this year, the NFL's 24th-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 16th in the NFL.
+- The Buccaneers have surrendered 23 touchdowns through the air (1.5 per game).
+They are 16th in the league in that category.

 Recent Performances